zaboople/essay/Software/OOP.md

 This tells the compiler that `foo()` can only be accessed by other functions in the same file (afile.v).
 This makes life easier by whittling the scope of `foo()` down from "the world" to "just here", to give us an elementary level of scope control.
 This makes our program a little bit more straightforward, with a minimum of additional complexity.

 We could enhance this concept of just *file* privacy and add *directory* privacy, with something like a `dir` keyword, so that a function can only be called from files in the same directory, to specify wider but still limited scope.
-This is also a useful tactic, but for simplicity I'll leave directory-private out of my examples[<sup>1</sup>](#Footnotes).
+It's quite useful, but for simplicity I'll leave directory-private out of my examples[<sup>1</sup>](#Footnotes).

 ## Structs